-T Levels are a new level 3 technical gualification, designed by employers, with a focus on acquiring the specialised skills needed for a chosen career, and an industry placement of 20% of the course time.
+T Levels are a new level 3 technical qualification, designed by employers, with a focus on acquiring the specialised skills needed for a chosen career, and an industry placement of 20% of the course time.
 T Levels are the technical equivalent of A Levels, and are being offered from 2020, initially in construction, education and digital, with more subjects to follow.
+After studying a T level, options are to progress into Higher Education, a higher and degree level apprenticeship or skilled employment.
 See www.tlevels.gov.uk